Diana Snell - President 2018-2020

 Duties of the Education Coordinator: The Education Coordinator shall be responsible for creating and promoting various online and face to face opportunities for CHNAlberta members to engage with each other, speakers/facilitators, and/or the Board of Directors.
 The Education Coordinator shall coordinate the development of CHNAlberta education events and activities.

-Practice Leads Public and Home Health Nursing (2): The Practice Leads shall work in partnership to identify and explore ways to reinforce reflective practice, and review practice documents from various sources including CARNA, CNA, and PHAC.
+Practice Leads Public Health, Home Health Nursing and Primary Care (3): The Practice Leads shall work in partnership to identify and explore ways to reinforce reflective practice, and review practice documents from various sources including CARNA, CNA, and PHAC.
 The Practice Leads shall provide interpretation of and encourage utilization of the national CHN standards and competencies and CNA certification requirements, and ensure that the organization's goals are reflected in the promotion of the CHN Standards and Competencies

 Members at Large: Members at Large shall be responsible for participating in board activities and committees.
 Members at large shall provide input and advice to the Executive Board committees on issues relevant to their practice and/or geographic area including urban and rural areas, and various practice areas.